 Factors to Consider Before Using CBT in Addiction Treatment

 When considering CBT in addiction treatment, a person needs to understand the key components of the program so they will know what to expect.
-For instance:

 - CBT is not a long-term therapy.
 It has a specified time for completion.